Quite a few of your tips discuss options in Outlook that can only be configured in the Registry.

 Open the Registry Editor

 The first step is opening the Registry Editor of course.
-To do that;
+There are various ways to do this but the easiest is to simply search for it in the Start Menu;

 - Windows Vista, Windows 7, Windows 8 and Windows 10

 - Windows XP

-In Windows Vista, Windows 7 and Windows 8, you could be prompted by User Account Control (UAC).
+In Windows Vista, Windows 7, Windows 8 and Windows 10, you could be prompted by User Account Control (UAC).
 In this case you’ll either have to press Continue or supply administrator credentials.

 In Windows XP, the Run command might not always be visible in the Start Menu.
 An alternative method to bring up the Run command is to press the Windows Logo key on your keyboard and the R button at the same time.